 - More efficient gas exchange in the lungs

-Anaerobic zone: 80 to 90% of your maximum heart rate.
-Training in this zone works best when going hard for short periods of time, then resting for equal or longer periods of time.
+Anaerobic zone: 80-90% of your maximum heart rate.
+Training in this zone works best when going hard for short periods, followed by resting for equal and/or longer periods.

 - Build muscle